HTTP-APIs/http-apis.github.io/pages/01-Usage.md

 ## The APIDocumentation
 Much of hydrus is built around the Hydra API Documentation.
 The API Doc is defined in the Hydra spec [here](http://www.hydra-cg.com/spec/latest/core/).
-The API Doc is the entity that tells hydrus the way to set the server up, the endpoints that must be created, the data needs to be served, the operations supported by the data and so on. hydrus uses Python classes in `hydrus.hydraspec.doc_writer` to create and define API Docs.
+The API Doc is the entity that tells hydrus the way to set the server up, the endpoints that must be created, the data needs to be served, the operations supported by the data and so on.

+A companion library called `hydra_python_core` provides all the core functions to hydrus which are important for making an API Doc.
+This is an internal dependency of hydrus so you do not need to install it separately.

+hydrus uses Python classes in `hydra_python_core.doc_writer` to create and define API Docs.
 A description of these classes and how they are designed can be found in the [Design](https://github.com/HTTP-APIs/hydrus/wiki/Design) section.

 <!-- ![doc_writer](https://image.ibb.co/eWURkQ/doc_writer.png) -->

-The `hydurs.hydraspec.doc_writer.HydraDoc` object is crucial for hydrus to be able to set up the API.
+The `hydra_python_core.doc_writer.HydraDoc` object is crucial for hydrus to be able to set up the API.
 There are various ways you can create this object from your API Documentation:

 <a name="newdoc"></a>
 ### Create a new API Documentation and a new `HydraDoc` object